Dosing & Administration | TRINTELLIX (vortioxetine)

 Antiplatelet Drugs and Anticoagulants

-aspirin, NSAIDs, clopidogrel, heparin, warfarin
+aspirin, clopidogrel, heparin, warfarin

 CONCOMITANT USE WITH TRINTELLIX MAY POTENTIATE BLEEDING RISK